celebvalleyinfotech/tower_of_rapunzel/tor/dialogue/inbound/jump.rst

 [NARRATOR]_

-    This is the 'brooms' dialogue.
+    This is the 'jump' dialogue.
-    It's in the file '/home/boss/src/tower_of_rapunzel/tor/dialogue/inbound/brooms.rst'.
+    It's in the file '/home/boss/src/tower_of_rapunzel/tor/dialogue/inbound/jump.rst'.